COVID-19 - what we're doing

-Place clean - plastic (1-7), tins/cans, paper and cardboard - into the wheelie bin.
+Place clean - plastic (1 and 2), tins/cans, paper and cardboard - into the wheelie bin.
 See more about what items can be placed for recycling in the wheelie bin and crate.

 Place your crate and your wheelie bin out on the kerbside by 7:30am.
 Make sure the front of the wheelie bin is facing the road (wheels are at the back) and the lid is closed.
 The truck's mechanical arm needs room to pick up the bin so place it at least half-a-metre (same as the bin's width) away from other objects.